dmh2000/go-tree-iterator/README.md

 # go-tree-iterator

-I was diddling with the new **iterator** scheme in Golang and thought of a test case that would help me understand it.
+I was diddling with the new **range over function iterator** scheme in Golang and thought of a test case that would help me understand it.
 So I did some implementation and testing of a version of an iterator for a binary search tree.

 Once I started on this effort, it kind of morphed into an exercise using AI to generate some or all of the code.
 That turned out to be really effective.